mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 **18. What are your biggest concerns about "Comprehensive Weight Classes"?
 (Check all that apply)**
 - [ ] Loses "Overall" Winner: Destroys the prestige and simplicity of having one overall champion.
 - [ ] Community Fragmentation: Risks splitting the pilot community into separate groups.
-- [ ] Diluted Competition: Could lead to small, uncompetitive fields in some classes.
+- [ ] Diluted Competition: Creates small, uncompetitive fields, especially when combined with existing glider classes.
 - [ ] Devalues Titles: Having many champions reduces the value of each title.
 - [ ] Logistics: Too complicated to manage (e.g., separate starts, scoring, prizes).
 - [ ] Team Scoring: Complicates FAI-1 team selection and scoring.